Risk-Sensitive Agent Compositions: Introduction

 \section{Introduction}

 Modern agentic workflows orchestrate specialized AI agents to tackle complex tasks demanding a diverse range of skills.
 Typically, a high-level planning agent decomposes the main task into a sequence of subtasks and selects appropriate worker agents to execute them.
-These worker agents can be powerful pre-trained models, such as large language models (LLMs) and vision-language models (VLMs), or control policies trained with reinforcement learning or imitation learning.
-Such systems have demonstrated considerable success in automating tasks across various domains, including software development~\cite{zhang:aflow,niu:flow,hu:qualityflow} and robot control~\cite{ichter:saycan,feng:planning-vlm,yang:vlm-tamp}.
+These worker agents can be powerful generalist models, such as large language models (LLMs) and vision-language models (VLMs), or control policies trained with reinforcement learning or imitation learning.
+Such systems have demonstrated considerable success in automating tasks across various domains, including software development~\citep{zhang:aflow,niu:flow,hu:qualityflow}, complex information retrieval~\citep{zhang:web-search-agentic-deep}, scientific discovery~\citep{gridach:agentic-science}, and robot control~\citep{ichter:saycan,feng:planning-vlm,yang:vlm-tamp,Zhao:CoT-VLA}.

 In addition to maximizing task success, deploying agentic systems in the real world requires minimizing various forms of risk.
-These risks encompass requirements like safety, fairness, and privacy.
-The stochastic nature of both environment and agents means that we have to rigorously analyze low-probability but high-consequence tail behaviors that emerge when multiple agents interact in sequence.
-Thus, quantifying and minimizing these compositional risks becomes essential for responsible deployment.
+The stochastic nature of both environment and agents means that we have to rigorously analyze low-probability but high-consequence tail behaviors that emerge when multiple agents interact.
+Our work follows a rich body of literature in risk-sensitive planning and control that dates back to the 1970s~\citep{howard:risk-sensitive=mdp,whittle:risk-sensitive-control} where the objective is to optimize a risk measure of the loss (or reward) distribution as opposed to the expectation.
+A risk measure is a function that maps a loss distribution to a real number and takes into account attributes like the variance and the tail of the distribution.
+Some examples include the value-at-risk (VaR) which corresponds to the tail quantile and conditional value-at-risk (CVaR) which is the expected tail loss.
+In this work, we consider loss functions that quantify violations of requirements such as safety, fairness, and privacy.